Clinical Unit definition

 • The Clinical Unit will accept students selected by the Area CSD and agreed upon by the clinical Unit for a period of clinical education and/or portions of professional work requiring clinical exposure and practice.

-• The Area CSD shall give adequate notice to the Clinical Unit of the student assignment for clinical education.
+• The Area CSD maintains the privilege to visit the Clinical Unit before, after and/or during the clinical education periods.

 More Definitions of Clinical Unit